google_counter

 In case of progressive hepatocellular carcinoma, German researchers use immune checkpoint blockers, dendritic cell vaccines, and adoptive cell therapeutic methods together with targeted therapy or chemotherapy to construct comprehensive immunotherapy combination regimens.
 These advances have established a new paradigm in medical oncology, as modern protocols have significantly improved both survival and quality of life in patients with previously untreatable forms of primary liver cancer.

-Immune Checkpoint Inhibitors
+Immune Checkpoint Inhibitors for Liver Cancer

 Immune checkpoint inhibitors are one of the most beneficial systemic treatment agents for primary liver cancer and advanced HCC compared to other modern treatment methods.
 The drugs focus on immune checkpoints, internal controls that occasionally stop the immune cells from attacking the tumor cells.
 By blocking these checkpoints, the drugs also restore a strong immune response, allowing the body's immune system to effectively destroy cancer cells.

-Cancer Vaccines
+Cancer Vaccines for Liver Cancer

 Dendritic cell vaccines are made patient-specific in German clinics.
 Blood samples are taken, and immature dendritic cells are isolated and trained in the laboratory with tumor-associated antigens of the cancer cells.
 These dendritic cells are reinfused once they are mature, so the patient's immune system can attack malignant cells with high precision.

-This has demonstrated the good results in both metastatic and primary liver cancer, especially among patients who are not responsive to chemotherapy or targeted therapies.
+This has demonstrated good results in both metastatic and primary liver cancer, especially among patients who are not responsive to chemotherapy or targeted therapies.
 Also, it can be used to prevent recurrence as it stimulates tumor-infiltrating lymphocytes and natural killer cells.
 As a result, the dendritic cell vaccines are now considered one of the most promising long-term cancer control modalities.

-Adoptive Cell Therapy
+Adoptive Cell Therapy for Liver Cancer

 Schematic overview of major steps within CAR-T and TCR-T adoptive cell therapy process